image

 NX-0479/GS-6791 (IRAK4 degrader)

+In March 2023, Gilead Sciences exercised its option to exclusively license NX-0479, designated GS-6791, which is the first development candidate resulting from the previously announced Nurix-Gilead collaboration to discover, develop, and commercialize a pipeline of innovative targeted protein degradation therapies.
 NX-0479/GS-6791 is a potent, selective, oral IRAK4 degrader that targets both the scaffold and kinase functions of the IRAK4 protein kinase to block inflammatory responses downstream of toll-like receptors (TLR) and the pro-inflammatory IL-1 cytokine family of receptors (IL-1Rs).
 Degradation of IRAK4 by NX-0479/GS-6791 is hypothesized to have more sustained and deeper inhibition of TLR/IL-1Rs signaling as compared to kinase inhibition due to its impact on additional signaling nodes.
-IRAK4 degradation has potential applications in the treatment of rheumatoid arthritis and other inflammatory diseases.